 0.4 mL (Note: This volume does not allow for repeat testing)

 Provided pre-filled tube containing inactivation buffer.
 Any swab of appropriate size and configuration with a synthetic tip can be used except for calcium alginate tips, swabs with preservatives, and swabs with wood shafts.
+Specific collection materials are required for this test and can be ordered from Labcorp.
+Use PeopleSoft No. 130597 for collection tubes containing inactivation buffer (boxes of 100), and PeopleSoft No. 129238 for swabs (packages of 100).

 24 hours (stability determined by manufacturer or literature reference)